 At the end of your safari with us, you will surely have had a great experience and value for your money.

 Alot of people have been asking us what is the experience like if they choose to book a budget of luxury safari.
 The truth is that the price you pay does not reflect on the quality of your safari experience.
 Some people prefer luxury travel while other prefer self drive or even budget.
+Here is a guide on the cost of an African safari.
+Here is a guide on the cost of an African safari.
 Sleeping on your 4×4 with roof tent costs less per day than sleeping in a lodge yet all experiences are amazing!! if you’re that kind of traveler wanting to explore Africa on your own in a rented 4×4 car.
 Then you will have more fun than someone that is sleeping in the luxury lodge

 Hardly any other country stands for safari, impressive animal experiences and African joie de vivre as much as Kenya.
 No matter whether you enjoy a relaxing beach holiday, venture on adventurous expeditions or want to experience the wild animals of the savannah up close.
 The diversity of Kenya is breathtaking and has a suitable answer for every holiday wish.

 Kenya is one of the most diverse and beautiful travel destinations in Africa, but we have to warn you: anyone who has been here easily becomes a repeat offender.

 Just over an estimated 40 million people live in Kenya, of which almost 20% live in Nairobi and the surrounding area.
 Mombasa, on the coast, is the second largest city in Kenya with almost a million inhabitants.
 Due to the low fertility of the soil, the north and northeast of Kenya are the least populated.
 Over 40% of all Kenyans are under 15 years old – a demographically secure structure that can also be found in many other African countries.
 In total there are over 40 different ethnic groups and 50 different languages in the territory of the Kenyan state.